openPMD/openPMD-standard/EXT_BeamPhysics.md

 For each **particle group** the following attributes are defined:

 - `chargeLive`
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: The total charge of all the live particles.
+  - description: The total charge of all the live particles.

 - `chargeUnitSI`
-  - Type: *(real)*.
+  - type: *(real)*.
 Only required if `chargeLive` or `totalCharge` is present.
-  - Description: Unit conversion factor to multiply `chargeLive` or `totalCharge` by in order to convert to SI units.
+  - description: Unit conversion factor to multiply `chargeLive` or `totalCharge` by in order to convert to SI units.

 - `latticeElementName`
-  - Type: Optional *(string)*
+  - type: Optional *(string)*
-  - Description: The name of the lattice element the particle are in.
+  - description: The name of the lattice element the particle are in.
 This only makes sense if all particles are in the same element.
 [Keep in mind that if particles are lost and the lost particles are also included in the file, not all particles may be in the same element.]
 Also see: `locationInElement`.

 - `numParticles`
-  - Type: Required *(int)*
+  - type: Required *(int)*
-  - Description: The number of particles in the group.
+  - description: The number of particles in the group.

 - `speciesType`
-  - Type: Required *(string)*
+  - type: Required *(string)*
-  - Description: The name of the particle species.
+  - description: The name of the particle species.
 Species names must conform to the `SpeciesType` extension.
   - Example: `electron`, `H2O`.

 - `totalCharge`
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: The total charge of all the particles alive and dead.
+  - description: The total charge of all the particles alive and dead.

 Per-Particle Records of the `Particle Group`
 -------------------------------------------------